eero-lehtinen/oklch-color-picker.nvim/README.md

   register_cmds = true,

   -- Download Rust binaries automatically.
-  -- When false, use the picker from PATH and normal Lua parser lookup without version checks. auto_download = true,
+  -- When false, skip downloads and version checks.
+The picker is searched in PATH and then -- the plugin data directory.
+The parser is searched in the lib directory next to the -- picker, the runtimepath, and then the data directory. auto_download = true,

   -- Use the Windows version of the app on WSL instead of using unreliable WSLg.